drjerry/avalanche/draft.md

 refers to the size of its return type.
 For instance, the `.hashCode()` method in Java returns a 32-bit integer; 64-bit and 128-bit return types are also common.
 Hashing serves many purposes but it is primarily used to quickly compare or index large sets of data.
-At Chartbeat, we hash browser strings along with some other basic information in order to track the behavior of over 1 billion visitors to our client sites.

 ## FNV Variant